-- The score of the second-highest run decides the tie-break. - If the tie is not broken, the jury votes to break the tie.
+- The score of the second-highest run decides the Tie-break. - If the tie is not broken, the jury votes to break the tie.
 Each judge has one vote.
-The head judge records the voting process and breaks the tie in the final results and rankings.
+The Head Judge records the voting process and breaks the tie in the final results and rankings.

-Tie-Break for Olympic Street Formats
+Tie-Break for Olympic Street Format

-- The score from the best run decides the tie-break. - If still tied, judges will be asked to vote (electronically) on who is first. - In the case of several ties, the judges will be asked again to vote for the second-best, etc.
+- The score from the best run decides the Tie-break. - If still tied, the score from the best single trick attempt breaks the tie. - If still tied, judges will be asked to vote (electronically) on who is first. - In the case of several ties, the judges will be asked again to vote for the second-best, etc.